 Chapter 7 vs. Chapter 13 Bankruptcy

-The Law Offices of Omar Zambrano has helped more then one thousands of people and businesses in the past to get out of debt and start over.
+The Law Offices of Omar Zambrano has helped thousands of people and businesses in the past to get out of the debt and start over.

 Our goal is to help you find a fresh start FAST!